Geometric insights into robust portfolio construction: The linear gearing constraint

 \section{The linear gearing constraint}

+We now explicitly consider the functional form of the vector $\vec z$ in the optimal solution $\ve \theta^* = \Sigma^{-1} \vec z$ (and by extension $\vec w$).
 Consider the optimisations in Table \ref{tab:unconstrainedMV} but now include the gearing restriction:

 Here gearing is used broadly in the sense of the ratio of exposure of the investment fund relative to the underlying equity.
-We differentiate this from the concept of leverage, which we use as a measure of the amount we have borrowed to gain exposure.
+As explained before, we differentiate this from the concept of leverage, which we use as a measure of the amount we have borrowed to gain exposure.
 Practically we will consider leverage to be measured by $\ell_0 = \vec 1' |\ve \theta|$.
 This is important in order to differentiate the type of constraint we will impose in the fund management problems we consider and the limitations of this.
 The gearing constraint will not in general limit the extent to which bets are long/short within the fund.

 Concretely, we consider four unconstrained optimisations, those in Table \ref{tab:unconstrainedMV}, and the four gearing constrained optimisations as shown in Table \ref{tab:linearcons}.
 We follow the work of \citet{ingersoll1987} and \citet{merton1972} who investigate and derive the results of optimal mean variance portfolios in detail.
 In our case, we will only need to investigate two portfolio choice problems in detail.
 First, that of minimising the portfolio variance and targeting the return with a gearing constraint.
 Second, by finding a mean-variance optimal portfolio with a risk aversion parameter $\gamma$ with the same gearing constraint.
-Using these solutions we show that their $\ve \alpha$-angles are bounded above (because the cosine is bound below) by some function of the condition number.
-We then extend the argument made by \citet{goltsandjones2009} that the dragging optimal bets towards the direction of alpha is limited by poor conditioning, albeit in a weakened form.
+Using these solutions we show that their $\ve \alpha$-angles are bounded above (because the cosine is bounded below) by some function of the condition number.
+We then extend the argument made by \citet{goltsandjones2009} that the dragging optimal bets towards the direction of $\ve \alpha$ is limited by poor conditioning, albeit in a weakened form.
+These optimisations are common cause, but how they are used here is novel.